Chandra-MARX/marxs/docs/source.rst

 Specify flux, energy and polarizarion for a source
 --------------------------------------------------

-The source flux, the energy and the polarization of sources are specified in the same way for astrophysical source and lab source.
+The source flux, the energy and the polarization of sources are specified in the same way for astrophysical sources and lab sources.
 We show a few examples here and spell out the full specification below.

 Flux
 ^^^^